Customer loyalty is fast becoming the Holy Grail in business.

-This way, when a customer contacts your support team, you can easily find their email without having to tell them “it’s lost”.
+This way, when a customer contacts your Customer Success team, you can easily find their email without having to tell them “it’s lost”.

 2. Automate, measure and report on your customer service efforts

 If you rely on an old-fashioned spreadsheet to track customer issues and responses, what do you do when a colleague asks for reports on how your customer service department is performing?